shoda888/AKRecorder/README.md

 # Recorder for Azure Kinect

-Start recording a human when he appears, otherwise not.
+Start recording a human when he or she appears, otherwise not.

-Save joint positions in a csv format and color PNG images every human.
+Also, saving joint positions in a csv format and color PNG images every human.

 [Example Movie at a living lab](https://youtu.be/yrhxCEUvvkY)